 The long-term or aggregated environmental impact of design decisions, policies, equipment, and so on are not obvious to untrained professionals.
-A simple statement or evaluation based on industry research or expert knowledge will improve decision-making outcomes and keep the public informed.
+A simple statement, review, or best practice based on industry research or expert knowledge will improve decision-making outcomes and keep the public informed.
 3. Ensure codes have conservation standards and best management practices that protect sensitive features but allow density accommodations where least influential.